beforeyougo/TDigitalTestTask/README.md

 * Each price level is unique in the order book
 * If order book receives an update with zero quantity, corresponding price level is deleted

-The programm uses the stl map container to store orders of each type - one map for bids and one map for asks.
+The program uses the stl map container to store orders of each type - one map for bids and one map for asks.
 The key is the price value converted to cents, the value is the order quantity.
 What are the advantages of such approach:
 * Map is memory efficient: is uses O(n) memory
 * Updating of the existing order, inserting new order and deleting have O(logn) complexity in the worst case